Chapter 15 What happens if you don’t have a hypothesis?

 1. Observational science (something that I refer to elsewhere as Natural History Observations) can teach us a lot more about systems and inspire greater creativity in our work than plodding from experiment to experiment.

 2. We can infer patterns from process.
 As humans, we are evolutionarily programmed to see patterns (even when they aren’t there) and recognise patterns in the world around us (e.g., Linhares & Chada, 2013).
 It would be crazy to put this ability aside and ignore it when conducting science.
 Clearly, we are also able to make mistakes when we infer patterns from processes, but this does not mean that it should not be done.
-But we need to engage in a much more cautious manor when using this approach, always being aware of our bias towards certain explanations so that we encompass others.
+But we need to engage in a much more cautious manner when using this approach, always being aware of our bias towards certain explanations so that we encompass others.
 I would also argue here that this is instrumental in forming hypotheses to test experimentally or in models.

 3. Models of systems are powerful tools to test questions.
 Models are always simplified versions of complex biological systems, but their power as tools in our scientific approach should no longer be questioned.